akshayrana1139/courses-I-took/Reinforcement Learning - David Silver/Lec 3 - Planning/README.md

 MDPs satisfy both the properties as Bellman Eqn breaks down the optimal value function into pieces.. [ Optimal behaviour of immediate step + value fn of next steps ], We can store and reuse the value functions..

-DP assumes full knowledge of the MDP and is used for planning..
+DP assumes full knowledge of the MDP and is used for planning.

 Prediction:
 Input: MDP (S, A, P, R, gamma) and policy pi